bsd/bsd-custom-donate-jekyll/webroot/examples/floating-leftside-form.md

 ##internationalization
-default-country: GB # set to either US or GB or leave blank to default to international.
+default-country: US # set to either US or GB or leave blank to default to international.
 This controls the default labels/toggling the US state dropdown
 currency-symbol: "$" # Use "&pound;&thinsp;" for pounds
 country-selection: true #whether to show a country selection dropdown at all
 require-country: true #country selection must be true for this to work, of course